United States Colored Troops

-United States Colored Troops (USCT) were Union Army regiments during the American Civil War that primarily comprised African American soldiers, although troops drawn from other ethnic minorities also served in USCT units.
-Recruited in response to a demand for recruits from Union Army commanders, by the end of the war in 1865 USCT regiments, which numbered 175 in total, constituted about one-tenth of the manpower of the army.
-Approximately 20% of USCT soldiers were killed in action or died of disease and other causes, a rate about 35% higher than that of white Union troops.
+United States Colored Troops (USCT) were Union Army regiments during the American Civil War that primarily comprised African Americans, with soldiers from other ethnic groups also serving in USCT units.
+Established in response to a demand for more units from Union Army commanders, USCT regiments, which numbered 175 in total by the end of the war in 1865, constituted about one-tenth of the manpower of the army, according to historian Kelly Mezurek, author of For Their Own Cause: The 27th United States Colored Troops (The Kent State University Press, 2016).
+"They served in infantry, artillery, and cavalry."
+Approximately 20 percent of USCT soldiers were killed in action or died of disease and other causes, a rate about 35 percent higher than that of white Union troops.
 Numerous USCT soldiers fought with distinction, with 16 receiving the Medal of Honor.
 The USCT regiments were precursors to the Buffalo Soldier units which fought in the American Indian Wars.

+The courage displayed by colored troops during the Civil War played an important role in African Americans gaining new rights.
+As Frederick Douglass said in an 1863 speech: